When to Go to Portland, Oregon: Weather Guide by Season & Month

 January

 If you’re visiting Portland in January, prepare to get wet.
-It’s one of the coldest and rainiest months of the year, so plan to spend a lot of time indoors.
+In our experience, January is one of the coldest and rainiest months of the year.
+Plan to spend a lot of time indoors.

 Downtown in January

-January is a cheaper time to visit, however, with many hotels dropping their prices for the post-festive slump.
-Some attractions have shorter opening hours, so you should check if they’re open before visiting.
+A bonus?
+We’ve found January is a cheaper time to visit, with many hotels dropping their prices for the post-festive slump.
+Some attractions have shorter opening hours; we’d recommend checking if they’re open before visiting.

-January is Portland Music month, offering a great opportunity to check out the local rising talent.
+January is Portland Music Month, which we think is a great opportunity to check out the local rising talent.
 Thanks to the large East Asian and Southeast Asian populations, Portland will also be full of colorful lanterns and traditional performances for the Lunar New Year.

 February